TwoToneBytes/va-portable-demo/README.md

 * This will auto-publish to a DO droplet

-To be added:
+To do list:
-* SSO Configuration
+- [] SSO Configuration
-* Enable public access to the VA
+- [] Enable public access to the VA

 ## Available Scripts